When the strawberry season is at its peak, easy homemade strawberry preserves are a must-make for my family!

 Starting with fresh, never frozen, strawberries are the only way you should ever make homemade strawberry preserves.

 For hundreds of years, fresh fruits have been preserved this way to keep the berries usable for the long-term.
 Thus getting the name Strawberry Preserves.

 This preparation of the berries, since they are left whole and the flesh is included in the preserves, can also be considered a jam.
 Jelly is different because it’s made with only the juice of the berry and not the flesh like in jam.

-Some recipes call for the use of added pectin, however mine does not.
+Some recipes call for the use of added pectin, however, mine does not.
 Sugar, lemon juice and zest are all that is added to the berries.

-The berries and sugar together make a natural pectin that can be seen while cooking.
+The berries and sugar together would make natural pectin that can be seen while cooking.
 The white foam on top is the key indicator that the pectin is being made and the jam will be thick and perfect!